 - Heat coals while prepping ingredients and place a deep Dutch oven on a single layer of coals when ready.

 - Add ground beef and onion and cook until browned.
 Drain the grease, but be careful draining it near a fire.

-- Stir in the spaghetti sauce, undrained diced tomatoes, and water.
-Add the Italian seasoning, sale, pepper, and sugar.
+- Stir in the tomato sauce, undrained diced tomatoes, and water.
+Add the Italian seasoning, salt, pepper, and sugar.

 - Bring to a boil and add the spaghetti.
 Break it in half to make it all fit in the Dutch oven.
 You want to cover the pasta in the sauce.